 |💰 Best budget hotel:||Giannis Hotel Apartments|

-- 📌 Adamas, where to stay in Milos for first-time tourists
+The Best areas to stay in Milos for tourists are:

-1. Adamas, where to stay in Milos for first time tourists
+1. Adamas, best overall area to stay in Milos for first-timers

 As the docking point for the Milos ferry, it makes also a great place to stay in Milos for anyone hoping to take a cruise around the archipelago.
 It’s a very convenient location with easy access to Mykonos, Santorini, and take a boat trip to Kleftiko Milos, a famous cove with a magnificent spot of rock formations.

 For those who would rather enjoy the sea views from the shore, Adamantas also features some of the most famous beaches on the island.
 Adamas Beach, Papikinou Beach, and Lagada Beach, as well as a number of others, are all located within walking distance of one another.